StainlessStasis/CobblemonSpawnAlerts/README.md

 This file is called `server.json`

 ### Config Settings:<br>
+* **enableSpawnCommandAlerts**: Enables alerts for Pokemon spawned via commands.
+IMPORTANT - This can break other addons, such as Cobblemon: Path to Legends!
+Only enable this if you know what you're doing, or if you know the addon is compatible with this option.<br>
 * **alertShinies**: Alerts all players on the server when a shiny spawns.<br>
 * **alertLegendaries**: Alerts all players on the server when a legendary spawns.<br>
 * **alertMythicals**: Alerts all players on the server when a mythical spawns.<br>